For more than 30 years, our company has been committed to addressing the global challenge of the HIV epidemic.

 We also participate in the national Common Patient Assistance Program Application (CPAPA) for HIV medications.
 The form was developed by the Department of Health and Human Services (DHHS), participating pharmaceutical companies, the National Alliance of State and Territorial AIDS Directors (NASTAD), and community stakeholders.
 The form can be used both by people living with HIV and by their providers, and reduces the need to complete several different and individual PAP application forms for HIV medications.

-We continually look for ways to reduce the cost of our antiretrovirals (ARVs) for people living in the world’s poorest countries and those hit hardest by the epidemic.
+We have sought to reduce the cost of our ARVs for people living in the world’s poorest countries and those hit hardest by the epidemic.

-One way is to work with external manufacturers and suppliers to achieve incremental efficiencies.
-For ISENTRESS® (raltegravir), we have established a low-cost supply chain with external partners for commercialization in all low-income countries and all countries in sub-Saharan Africa.
+We have worked with external manufacturers and suppliers to achieve incremental efficiencies for our branded raltegravir, ISENTRESS.
+We established a low-cost supply chain with external partners for commercialization in all low-income countries and all countries in sub-Saharan Africa.

-With the implementation of this supply chain, we have been able to reduce our price of ISENTRESS to $1.85 per day in these countries.
+With the implementation of this supply chain, we were able to reduce our price of ISENTRESS to $1.85 per day for these countries.
 We have also granted multiple nonexclusive licenses to several Indian generic manufacturers for the manufacture and commercialization of the 400mg tablet formulation of raltegravir in 60 low-income and sub-Saharan African countries.
-In addition, in February 2014, together with Cipla, we announced a strategic partnership to co-market raltegravir (400mg tablet) in the Indian market.
+In addition, in February 2014, together with Cipla, we announced a strategic partnership to co-market raltegravir (400mg tablet) in India.

 In February 2015, together with the Medicines Patent Pool (MPP), we announced a licensing agreement for pediatric formulations of raltegravir for children less than 12 years of age covering 92 low- and low-middle-income countries.